 Lyrics by Caryl Cain Brown, music by David Matthew

-Wave the blue, wave the white
+Wave the blue, wave the white,

-Hold the banner high
+Hold the banners high,

 The Eagles are on the wing.

 Sound the cry to the sky as we look for glory,